 Proper weight transfer is crucial for generating power and balance in your golf swing.

 Many golfers make the mistake of not shifting their weight correctly from their back foot to their front foot during the swing.
-This can lead to weaker shots and poor ball contact.

 Practicing drills that encourage feeling the weight move from the back to the front foot will help correct this.

-For example, starting with a slow-motion swing can emphasize the shift and highlight differences when done correctly.
 Pay attention to your body rotation and posture to ensure your weight moves fluidly rather than being static during the swing.

 Adjusting Grip and Stance